boholder/puntgun/CONTRIBUTING.md

 ## Programming aspect

-* Improving unsatisfied code: There are some unsatisfactory pieces of logic in the code, they work, but they deserve to be better.
+* Improving unsatisfied code: There are some unsatisfactory code pieces, they work, but they deserve to be better.
   You can find them by [searching for **IMPROVE** marks](https://github.com/search?q=%22IMPROVE%22+repo%3Aboholder%2Fpuntgun+in%3Afile&type=code) in the code.
 * Join the discussion about or deal with [unclosed issues](https://github.com/boholder/puntgun/issues).